EduardoZepeda/coffee-bytes-hugo/content/posts/seo/guia-de-seo-tecnico-para-desarrolladores-web/index.en.md

 - guia
 - seo
 - desarrollo web
-- opiniones
+- opinion
 title: A Technical SEO Basics Checklist Made For Web Developers
 ---

-Previously I told you how [I made many mistakes in SEO]({{< ref path="/posts/seo/mis-errores-de-seo-tecnico-y-como-los-optimice/index.md" lang="en" >}}) when I migrated my website from Wordpress to Hugo, after that I started watching a lot of videos about SEO, especially Romuald's videos (He is one of the biggest SEO influencers in Spanish speaking countries), I've also read [The art of SEO](https://amzn.to/42uNZrv#?) and I tried to summarize everything I learned from him and the book in a short post, just for you, before [AI bubble]({{< ref path="/posts/inteligencia-artificial/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}) explodes, taking SEO with it.
+Previously I told you how [I made many mistakes in SEO]({{< ref path="/posts/seo/mis-errores-de-seo-tecnico-y-como-los-optimice/index.md" lang="en" >}}) when I migrated my website from Wordpress to Hugo, after that I started watching a lot of videos about SEO, especially Romuald's videos (He is one of the biggest SEO influencers in Spanish speaking countries), I've also read [The art of SEO](https://amzn.to/42uNZrv#?) and I tried to summarize everything I learned from him and the book in a short post, just for you, before [AI bubble]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}) explodes, taking SEO with it.

 ![Romuald Fons Video thumbnail](https://res.cloudinary.com/dwrscezd2/image/upload/v1744676557/coffee-bytes/romu-seo_d3i3l9.jpg "My totally reliable source: Romuald Fons")